amithgc/blog.amithgc.com/content/post/25-golden-rules-software-system-design.md

 In systems that require high scalability, traditional SQL databases can often become a bottleneck due to their centralized architecture.
 One way to address this is by using database sharding, which is a technique that divides a single database into smaller, independent databases known as shards, each handling a subset of the data.
 This allows for more efficient scaling of the database while maintaining the ability to perform complex queries across the entire dataset.

-Database sharding has several benefits, including increased scalability, improved performance, and better fault tolerance.
+**Database sharding** has several benefits, including increased scalability, improved performance, and better fault tolerance.
 By distributing the data across multiple shards, the system can handle larger volumes of data and more concurrent users.
 This can lead to faster query response times and improved overall system performance.

-Good examples of systems that use database sharding include social media platforms like Instagram and Twitter, which handle large volumes of data and users.
+> *Good examples* of systems that use database sharding include social media platforms like Instagram and Twitter, which handle large volumes of data and users.
 In these systems, the user data is sharded across multiple databases, allowing for efficient scaling while maintaining fast query response times.

-Another example is e-commerce platforms like Etsy, which use database sharding to handle large volumes of product and customer data.
+> *Another example* is e-commerce platforms like Etsy, which use database sharding to handle large volumes of product and customer data.
 In this case, the data is sharded based on categories or other criteria, allowing for efficient scaling while maintaining complex querying capabilities.

-In conclusion, database sharding is an effective technique for scaling SQL databases to handle high volumes of data and users.
+*In conclusion*, database sharding is an effective technique for scaling SQL databases to handle high volumes of data and users.
 By dividing the data into smaller, independent databases, the system can maintain performance and scale efficiently.
 Good examples of systems that use this technique include social media and e-commerce platforms.

 ---